Stability of transition semigroups and applications to parabolic equations: Applications

 (b) This time, the Newton potential does not serve as a Lyapunov function, but as a counterexample; denote it again by $\tilde V$.
 Then, for an appropriately chosen number $c > 0$, the function $\tilde V + c \one$ vanishes on the boundary of $B(0,r)$, and it is bounded since $d \ge 3$.
-Hence, $\tilde V + c \one \in D(A)$ and thus, $\tilde V + c \one \in \ker A$, so this function is a fixed vector of the semigroup $\cT$.
-Hence, we do not have convergence to $0$. \end{proof}
+Hence, $\tilde V + c \one \in D(A)$ and thus $\tilde V + c \one \in \ker A$, so this function is a fixed vector of the semigroup $\cT$.
+Hence, one does not have convergence to $0$. \end{proof}

 Concerning Example~\ref{ex:laplacian-on-ex-dom}(b) the following two remarks are in order.